brugalada/Sagittarius/Bibliography/NotesOnSagittarius.md

 is consistent with values observed in the most luminous dSph companions of the Milky Way.**

+*"The Sgr main sequence turnoff occurs at I0 ∼ 20 mag and (V−I) ∼ 0.6
+(Mateo et al. 1996; Fahlman et al. 1996; Figure 2).
+By good fortune, this corresponds to a gap in the density of contaminating foreground stars from the thin disk (located at I0 ∼ \< 20 in this color range) and background galaxies that populate the prominent 'blob' in Figure 2 fainter than I0 ∼ 22.5 at this color."*

 NOTE: first actual detection of the stream.

 ### Whitelock et al. 1999: